 8. Infrared thermometers let you check temperature from a distance

-It does this by inferring the temperature based on the thermal radiation emitted by the object being measured.
-Each device consists of a lens, which focuses light from the object being measured onto a detector, called a thermophile, which absorbs the infrared radiation and converts it into an electrical signal.
+It does this by inferring the temperature based on the thermal radiation emitted by the measured object.
+Each device consists of a lens, which focuses light from the measured object onto a detector, called a thermophile, which absorbs the infrared radiation and converts it into an electrical signal.

 The device compensates for ambient temperature and converts the signal to temperature, which is then displayed.

-The immediate benefit of this type of thermometer is that it avoids contact with mucous membranes, reducing the risk of infection, and so can be easily reused without needing to be sterilized first.
+The immediate benefit of this thermometer is that it avoids contact with mucous membranes, reducing the risk of infection.
+So it can be easily reused without needing to be sterilized first.

-Today they are used in a wide range of applications, from monitoring hot spot temperatures in mechanical and electrical systems to checking patient temperatures.
+Today they are used in various applications, from monitoring hot spot temperatures in mechanical and electrical systems to checking patient temperatures.

 9. Invisible braces have saved a lot of embarrassment

 Invisible braces were jointly developed by Ceradyne and NASA's Advanced Ceramics Research program.
-Although today the braces have a relatively benign application (although teenagers the world over might disagree), they were originally intended for use in military technology.
+Although today the braces have a relatively benign application (although teenagers worldwide might disagree), they were originally intended for use in military technology.

 With NASA, Ceradyne was trying to find a material that could be used in infrared radomes to track heat-seeking missiles.
 Radomes are structures that protect radar equipment.
-These need to be as transparent as possible, to allow radar waves to easily pass through.
+These need to be as transparent as possible to allow radar waves to pass through easily.

-They found that a transparent form of polycrystalline alumina (TPA) might just do the trick.
-Then, in 1986, Ceradyne was contacted by the Unitek Corporation/3M for suggestions of materials that were both transparent and strong enough to be used in dental applications.
+They found that a transparent polycrystalline alumina (TPA) might do the trick.
+Then, in 1986, Ceradyne was contacted by the Unitek Corporation/3M for suggestions of transparent and strong materials for dental applications.

-Ceradyne suggested TPA, and the two companies began a collaboration that led to the development of invisible braces.
-Ceradyne are now a wholly-owned subsidiary of the tech giant 3M.
+Ceradyne suggested TPA, and the two companies collaborated to develop invisible braces.
+Ceradyne is now a wholly-owned subsidiary of the tech giant 3M.